DanStaal/KPBStoMKS/README.md

 # MKS (and OSE) addons for Kerbal Planetary Base Systems

 This is a simple set of compatablity patches enabling MKS support in Kerbal Planetary Base Systems.
 Currently it focuses on two specific MKS mechanics: Wear and Logistics.
-In addition it enables rudimentary support for OSE Workshops, and enables Kolonization bonuses when using KPBS parts.
+In addition it enables rudimentary support for OSE Workshops, and enables Kolonization bonuses when using KPBS parts, as well as tying in to some other MKS niceties.
+(Weight transfer in applicable places, and support for intertial tethering, for instance.)

 ## IMPORTANT NOTE FOR PATHFINDER USERS!!!